 The bagworm wears its bag like a shell and can withdraw into it.
 It keeps its head and legs outside the bag to eat and walk around, and pulls them in when disturbed.
 Unlike a snail or turtle shell, the bagworm’s bag is not attached to its body.
-The bagworm enlarges its bag as it grows, adding new vegetation.
+The bagworm enlarges its bag as it grows, adding

 From spring through summer, the caterpillars wander around the trees to eat and grow.
 When they are mature and ready to pupate in fall, they move out to the tips of branches.
 They fasten their bags firmly with strong silk, where they hang like tiny Christmas ornaments.
 Mature caterpillars usually stay on their home tree to pupate, but some wander off, and you might find their bags stuck to the sides of buildings and fences.
 They seal themselves inside the bags and transform to the pupal stage, becoming adults in fall.